skytap/well-architected-framework/operations/connectivity/skytaponazureconnectivity.md

 example, you need your application to traffic to flow to services on Azure, such as a firewall, an Azure VM, or other SaaS offering, before it moves out to On-Premises, you'll need transitive routing.
-To set up transitive routing, follow the steps in Example 5 **\[link to Example 5\]**.
+To set up transitive routing, follow the steps in Example 5.

-### To connect your Skytap application over an existing On-Premises ExpressRoute circuit, when the connection between Skytap and Azure is a VPN
+### To connect your Skytap application over an existing On-Premises ExpressRoute circuit, when the connection between Skytap and Azure is a VPN<a name="expressroute2vnetandonprem+vpn"></a>

 VPNs between Skytap and Azure are a cost-efficient, low-friction way to allow traffic to transmit encrypted, encapsulated, and generally all